ashmckenzie/go-sshoney/README.md

 time="2015-08-28T08:59:58+10:00" level=info msg="listening on 2222"
 ```

-SSHoney is now logging to stdout and `/var/log/sshoney`.
-It's also listening on port 2222 which is not the standard SSH port (22 is).
+SSHoney is now logging to stdout and listening on port 2222 which is not the standard SSH port (22 is).
 This is deliberately setup this way to ensure:

 1. You are not locked out of a remote server by default
 2. The SSHoney service is not running as root